talhazulfiqar/water_quality_knn/README.md

 # water_quality_knn
-Implementation of kNN in python to calculate water potability Used dataset from kaggle: https://www.kaggle.com/datasets/adityakadiwal/water-potability
+Implementation of kNN in python using numpy to calculate water potability.
+The water_potability.csv dataset is from kaggle: https://www.kaggle.com/datasets/adityakadiwal/water-potability